kloetzl/cwl2argparse/README.md

 cwl2zshcomp generates ZSH auto completions from CWL tool descriptions.
 The result is not perfect, but should replace a lot of manual labor.

+If you read this, you might also like [biozsh](https://github.com/kloetzl/bioszsh), a curated directory of ZSH auto completions for bioinformatics tools.

 ## Installation

     $ git clone https://github.com/kloetzl/cwl2zshcomp